 They offered a great picturesque sight.
-The woods now became denser, the trees stretched out, the huge rocks covered with moss became more prominent and the hike became more steep.
-We could feel the fatigue so we rested for few minutes in between where we could.
+The woods now became denser, the trees stretched out, the huge rocks covered with moss became more prominent and the hike became steeper.
+We could feel the fatigue so we rested for a few minutes in between where we could.
 The natives praised us for choosing this tough route which boosted our stamina and we moved on.

 We relaxed there for a while and had some food to regain our stamina.
-I think it is the mid point, here you can find tea, pakodas and freshly prepared sweets which re-energize you and you are good to go further.
+I think it is the midpoint, here you can find tea, pakodas and freshly prepared sweets which re-energize you and you are good to go further.
 After filling our bottles with natural stream water (there is no bottled water available in the entire route) and started our journey again by 3:45 PM.
 After hiking we found a large meadow from where we were able to spot the Chureshwar temple and the mighty Churdhar peak.
-The majestic peak seemed to be unapproachable as we were loosing the day light.
+The majestic peak seemed to be unapproachable as we were losing the daylight.

 Day 2: 17.06.2018

 We woke up early at 5:00 AM in the morning with motionless legs and decided to make it early for the Churdhar peak.
 We folded our blankets and tried to find the priest to thank him for his overwhelming support but we were unable to spot him in the huge crowd, so we stacked up the blankets near his room and moved to our final destination, The Churdhar Peak.